mdhillman/dnd/site/public/info/krell-and-bane.md

 Krell was a pure agent of impulse, utilizing noisy necromancy and explosive spells.
 Bane's power, however, was anchored by her academic pursuits.
 She leveraged her deep understanding of magical flow to ensure their chaotic rampages caused maximum, theoretically interesting damage.
 Her illusion spells often contained minor planar disruptions, generating short-lived, extra-dimensional feedback she could measure and record—often on hastily scorched napkins or the backs of stolen deposit slips.

-The duo's signature tactic was later dubbed by persusing MACU agents as the "Maximum Sensory Overload".
+The duo's signature tactic was later dubbed by pursuing T.H.U.M.P agents as the "Maximum Sensory Overload".

 1. Krell’s Force: Krell would deploy legions of freshly raised, highly agitated undead, known as ‘Heralds of Havoc.’
 These creatures would scream, dance badly, throw chairs, and generally act as the most aggressively distracting mob possible.

 2. Bane’s Power: Bane delivered the decisive magical strikes, using Sorcery and her knowledge of Realmatic Flux to exploit weak points in the fabric of space.
 She specialized in opening tiny, unstable, non-threatening fissures to other planes inside vaults or bank lobbies.
 This didn't just scare people; it generated valuable, chaotic data (and occasionally allowed them to steal highly desirable ancient pocket lint or fungal spores).

 > "They once cracked a safe by opening a momentary portal to the Plane of Pure Dessert.
-The resulting high-pressure custard explosion caused two deaths, three injuries, and, according to Bane's notes, proved her hypothesis regarding the inverse relationship between material value and ontological stability." — MACU archival report on the raid of the [Iron Chest Treasury]().
+The resulting high-pressure custard explosion caused two deaths, three injuries, and, according to Bane's notes, proved her hypothesis regarding the inverse relationship between material value and ontological stability." — [T.H.U.M.P](/info?content=thump) archival report on the raid of the [Iron Chest Treasury]().

 ## Notorious escapades